 Mirena may now be available to you at $0 cost if you have health insurance.
-Based on changing healthcare guidelines under the Affordable Care Act (ACA), many insurance companies now cover the cost of birth control.
-For many women, this means no co-pays, no deductibles, and no out-of-pocket expenses for birth control, including Mirena.
+Based on the updated healthcare law called the Affordable Care Act, many insurance companies now cover the cost of birth control.
+For many women, this means no co-pays, no deductibles, and no out-of-pocket costs for birth control, including Mirena.

 Even if your health insurance provider is listed here, the details of your plan may vary.
-It is important to verify your specific benefits and coverage by asking your health insurance provider about your co-pay and how it relates to the new ACA.
+It is important to verify your specific benefits and coverage by asking your health insurance provider if Mirena is covered under the new Affordable Care Act.

 Contact your provider